jcm93/jmc/readme.md

 jmc elegantly accounts for media spread across external volumes, showing available and unavailable volumes in the sidebar and filtering the music in your library accordingly.

 #### Location Manager
 jmc will track the locations of files added to it.
-If your files do manage to go missing, when transferring media between volumes or libraries, for example, you can use the location manager to easily relocate lost files and folders.
+If your files do missing, when transferring media between volumes or libraries, for example, you can use the location manager to easily relocate lost files and folders.

 ### Advanced Search
 ![screenshot](https://i.imgur.com/oYB83zF.png)